»Home

 "I have now looked up that blazon, and am disappointed to find that it boils down to a couple of lions ... licking their chops, rampant, regardant, arrogantly demonstrating the unfortunate knight's shield, which is only one sixteenth of a checkerboard, of alternate tinctures, azure & gules, with a botonée cross, argent, in each rectangle.
 Above it one sees what remains of the knight: his tough helmet and inedible gorget, as well as one brave arm coming out of a foliate ornament, gules and azure, and still brandishing a short sword.
 Za hrabrost', 'for valour,' says the scripture."

 Visualizing genealogy is a notorious problem.
-The Nabokov Family Web comprises 409 individuals from nineteen generations and is a ramified structure so large that with all the information it contains it could not be visualized graphically even on a very wide piece of paper, let alone on a monitor screen.
-So the user will have to "walk through" its 208 linked cards (i.e., HTML pages) of "kernel families," either starting with Vladimir Nabokov on the Home Card or with any of the names in the two indexes and then clicking her or his way up, down or sideways from card to card.
+The Nabokov Family Web comprises 475 individuals from nineteen generations on 212 family cards.
+As as a ramified structure it is so large that with all the information it contains it could not be visualized graphically even on a very wide piece of paper, let alone on a monitor screen.
+So the user will have to "walk through" its 212 "cards" (technically, HTML pages) of "kernel families," each one variously linked to parents and offspring, either starting with Vladimir Nabokov on the Home Card or with any of the names in the two indexes and then clicking her or his way up, down or sideways from card to card.

-To facilitate a larger overview, six family trees have been generated from the database of names and life dates, each showing different (but partly overlapping) sections of the complete tree which is unfeasible.
-Though it has not even half of all the names, the biggest of these still has a full canvas size of 5 × 2 metres and has to be scaled down to 6,25% to fit into a computer screen.
-To make it at all legible, it has to be enlarged to 25%, meaning that at most a quarter of it it visible at a time.
+To facilitate a larger overview of relationships, seven graphic family trees have been generated by a genealogical software (Daub Ages! v2.04) from a database of names and life dates, each showing different (but partly overlapping) sections of the unfeasible complete tree.
+Though it has not even half of all the names, the biggest of these still would have a full canvas size of 3 × 1 metres and has to be scaled down to 10% to fit into a wide computer screen.
+To make it at all legible, it has to be enlarged at least to 50%, meaning that only part of it will be visible at a time.

-» #3 Korff: Consanguine relatives of VN's grandmother Maria Eduardovna Baroness Korff and their spouses – 79 persons
+»#3 Korff: Ancestors and descendants of VN's grandmother Maria Eduardovna Baroness Korff and their spouses – 178 persons

 The main source for this genealogical Web has been, of course, Les Nabokov: Essai généalogique by Jacques Ferrand.
 His invaluable study has been supplemented by various other sources, some of them rather recondite.
 Some of the recent additions come from Internet genealogies.
 Whenever there was conflicting information, the source that had the most detail or authority or whose author presumably had had access to family papers was preferred.
 Some further information, mostly of a recent kind, has come from members of the family whom I wish to thank for their contributions.